 \textbf{Initialization Heuristic.} Note that finding a feasible initial point (upper bound) for \eqref{eq:final_model} is simple: we need only select a point $\boldsymbol{x}$ and evaluate \eqref{eq:GP_approximated_mean_variance}--\eqref{eq:approx_LCB}.
 We propose a heuristic to find initial points based on minimizing the posterior mean.
 Specifically, before solving \eqref{eq:final_model}, PK-MIQP first minimizes a sub-problem with $\tilde{\mu}$ as the objective and \eqref{eq:line_b}, \eqref{eq:line_d}--\eqref{eq:line_e} as constraints.
 Without the quadratic constraint \eqref{eq:line_c}, the sub-problem can be solved relatively quickly, producing an initial solution pool $P_\mathrm{sub}$ containing solutions with lowest mean.
 The full-problem \eqref{eq:final_model} is then solved using the best solution among $P_\mathrm{sub}$ and several randomly sampled points $P_\mathrm{rand}$ as a good incumbent solution.
 While the approximation error is theoretically analyzed in the following section, in practice we employ two steps to polish the solution.
 First, PK-MIQP selects the best solution found while solving \eqref{eq:final_model} with lowest $\alpha(\cdot)$, i.e., true LCB value.
 Then we apply a few steps of gradient descent to ensure we are exactly at a local optimum.
 The final solution $\bm{x_t}$ obtained is a minimum with global optimality guarantees (see Section~\ref{subsec:theory}).
 PK-MIQP can seamlessly handle \textit{constrained} optimization problems by adding known constraints to the formulation \eqref{eq:final_model}.
+PK-MIQP also adapts to any acquisition function that can be linearly (or quadratically) represented, e.g., GLCB \citep{rodemann2024glcb}, by replacing the objective function in \eqref{eq:line_a} accordingly.
 One iteration of PK-MIQP is outlined in Algorithm \ref{final_alg}.

 As PK-MIQP is a generic optimization framework, computational cost can be reduced using existing strategies, e.g., additive GP (add-GP) training \citep{duvenaud2011additiveGP, Kandasamy2015AGP}.
 The basic idea of add-GP is to decompose black-box function $f$ among $N_g$ disjoint sets of dimensions: